 Think vinegar is just for salad dressing?
 Think again!
-Here are five brilliant new ways to use vinegar all around the house.
+Here are dozens of brilliant new uses for vinegar all around the house.

 You can't be too careful when it comes to handling the foods you eat.
-Before cooking and serving fruit and vegetables, a good way to eliminate hidden dirt, pesticides and even insects, is to rinse them in 4 tablespoons apple cider vinegar dissolved in 4 litres cold water.
+Before cooking and serving fruit and vegetables, a good way to eliminate hidden dirt, pesticides and even insects, is to rinse them in four tablespoons apple cider vinegar dissolved in four litres cold water.

 Ice, slush and snow are hard on shoes and boots, but the worst thing by far is the salt that is used to melt it.
 It leaves an unsightly white stain and can cause your footwear to crack and disintegrate if it is left on indefinitely.
 To remove it and prevent long-term damage, wipe fresh stains with a cloth dipped in undiluted white vinegar.